The RCAC Scale

 A detailed description of the study participants and procedure is presented elsewhere (12).
-Briefly, a sample of 301 women consecutively diagnosed with invasive breast cancer (all stages except in-situ and very few with distant metastasis) at age 18-39 years was identified from the Swedish National Quality Register for Breast Cancer.
+Briefly, a sample of 301 women consecutively diagnosed with invasive breast cancer at age 18-39 years were identified from the Swedish National Quality Register for Breast Cancer.
 Data collection was conducted by means of a comprehensive postal survey approximately 1.5 years post-diagnosis.
 Ethical approval for the study was obtained from the Regional Ethical Review Board in Stockholm, Sweden (Ref No: 20131746‐31/4).

-The survey completed by the participants comprised several patient-reported outcome measures.
-For the purpose of the psychometric evaluation of the Swedish version of the RCAC, the Emotional Function (EF) scale of the EORTC QLQ-C30 version 3.0 (15) and a study-specific item regarding current wish to have (additional) children (response alternatives: Yes, Uncertain, No) were used from the survey.
+The survey completed by the participants comprised several patient reported outcome measures.
+For the purpose of the psychometric evaluation of the Swedish version of the RCAC, the Emotional Function scale of the EORTC QLQ-C30 version 3.0 (14) and a study-specific item regarding current wish to have (additional) children (response alternatives: Yes, Uncertain, No) were used from the survey.

-Statistical analysis was performed using SPSS statistics for Windows, version 24 (IBM Corp., Armonk, N.Y., USA) and IBM® SPSS® Amos, version 25 and R version 4.0.0 (The R Foundation for Statistical Computing) with the additional R package ’userfriendlyscience’ (16).
+Statistical analysis was performed using SPSS statistics for Windows, version 24 (IBM Corp., Armonk, N.Y., USA) and IBM® SPSS® Amos, version 25.
 For all statistical tests, the level of statistical significance was defined as p <0.05.

 Construct validity was ascertained using Confirmatory factor analysis (CFA) and convergent validity.
-CFA with maximum likelihood estimation was performed to determine the adequacy of the original six-factors of the RCAC on our sample data (7).
-Four participants were excluded from the CFA due to not having completed the RCAC scale (n=3) or missing values for 2 items in one dimension (n=1).
-Missing values for single items (n=15) were handled by imputing the mean of the other two items of the same individual in the same dimension.
+CFA was performed to determine the adequacy of the original six-factor of the RCAC on our sample data (9).
+Missing values for single items (n=15) was handled by imputing the mean of the other two items of the same individual in the same dimension.
+Those with an entire missing scale (n=7) and those when more than two items in a dimension were missing (n=1) were excluded.
 Standardized factor loadings and model fit were determined from the CFA.
-Standardized factor loadings of >0.4 were considered as acceptable as determined from the CFA (17).
-Model fit was estimated by two absolute indices of overall model fit, Root mean square error of approximation (RMSEA) and Standardized root mean residual (SRMR), and one relative index of model fit compared to the null model, Comparative fit index (CFI).
-The acceptable thresholds for these indices were defined as RMSEA: 0.05-0.08, SRMR: <0.10 and CFI: >0.90 according to Kline’s (18) guidelines.
-The model chi-square (χ2), degrees of freedom (d.f.) and associated p value were reported, but were not considered as an indicator of model fit owing to their restrictiveness by being sensitive to sample size (19).
-Additionally, the relative/normed χ2 ratio (χ2/d.f.) was also reported as recommended, and a cut-off value of <5 was regarded as good (20).
-Convergent validity was assessed by calculating the Pearson correlation coefficient for the mean scores of the Swedish RCAC scale and the EF scale of the EORTC QLQ-C30.
-The EF scale covers both symptoms of anxiety and depression and is a robust measure of emotional distress in patients with cancer (21).
-The construct represented by the EF was thus expected to be related to RCAC scores although it is distinct from that of reproductive concerns.
-We hypothesized that RCAC total scores would show a negative association of moderate size with EF (higher scores of the scale indicate better EF).
-Correlation coefficients of 0.10-0.29, 0.30-0.49 and 0.50 and above were interpreted as small, moderate and large, respectively (22, 23).
+Standardized factor loadings of >0.4 were considered as acceptable as determined from the CFA (15).
+Model fit was estimated by two absolute indices of overall model fit 1) Root mean square error of approximation ((RMSEA) and 2) Standardized root mean residual ((SRMR) and one relative index of model fit compared to the null model 3) Comparative fit index (CFI).
+The acceptable thresholds for these indices were defined as RMSEA: 0.05 - 0.08, SRMR: < 0.10 and CFI: > 0.90 according to Kline’s guidelines (16).
+The degrees of freedom were reported, but were not considered as an indicator of model fit owing to their restrictiveness due to being sensitive to sample size (17).
+Convergent validity was assessed by calculating the Pearson correlation coefficient for the mean score of the Swedish RCAC scale and the Emotional Function scale of the EORTC QLQ-C30.
+A moderate magnitude of > 0.3 was considered acceptable (18, 19).

-Data quality was assessed by examination of missing values, mean scores, standard deviations (SD), and floor and ceiling effects.
-Floor and ceiling effects were considered present if >15% rated at the lowest (floor) and highest (ceiling) scores (24).
+Data quality was assessed using mean scores, standard deviations (SD) and percentages of respondents scoring the minimum (floor) and maximum (ceiling) possible scores were calculated.
+Floor and ceiling effects were considered present if >15% rated at the lowest (floor) and highest (ceiling) scores (20).

-Reliability was assessed by means of the internal consistency of the six dimensions using Cronbach’s α as well as Ω total and Revelle Ω total (25); values of >0.70 were considered acceptable (26).
+Reliability was assessed by calculating the internal consistency of the six dimensions using Cronbach’s α coefficient.
+A Cronbach’s α value of >0.70 was regarded as acceptable (21).

-Known-groups validity was assessed by comparing groups of women who differed in their reported wish for children or additional children.
-It was hypothesised that women with a wish for children would report higher levels of reproductive concerns than those without such a wish, in line with previous reports (7, 27).
-A one-way ANOVA with post-hoc comparisons using the Tukey test was conducted to compare the mean scores of the Swedish RCAC scale of the three groups of women who reported a certain, uncertain or no wish for (additional) children respectively.
+Known-groups validity was assessed by comparing groups expected to differ with regard to reproductive concerns.
+A one-way ANOVA with post-hoc comparisons using the Tukey test was conducted to compare the mean score of the Swedish RCAC scale of three groups with a certain, uncertain or no wish for (additional) children.